nikoskalogridis/streamerbrainz/PLEXAMP_IMPLEMENTATION.md

 - ✅ No extra dependencies
 - ✅ User-scoped security

-### Why Both -plex-token and -plex-token-file?

-- `-plex-token`: Quick testing and development
+### Token Security

+- Only `-plex-token-file` is supported (no command-line token option)
-- `-plex-token-file`: Production use with systemd credentials
+- Use systemd encrypted credentials for production deployments
+- Store tokens in files with restricted permissions (chmod 600)
 - Mutual exclusivity enforced

 ---